gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## New experimental and unstable features

-We will typically introduce big new features as experimental or unstable at first, giving you a chance to test them out as you have opportunity.
-Experimental means that the quality of the behaviour might not match the quality your are used to with Gradle.
+We will typically introduce big new features as experimental or unstable at first, giving you a chance to test them out.
+Experimental means that the quality of the behaviour might not match the quality you are used to with Gradle.
 Unstable means that the quality is good but the API might still change with the next release.
 We will iterate on the new feature based on your feedback, eventually releasing it as stable and production-ready.
 Those of you who use new features before that point gain the competitive advantage of early access to new functionality in exchange for helping refine it over time.
 To learn more read our [forum posting on our release approach](http://forums.gradle.org/gradle/topics/the_gradle_release_approach).

-### Support for building projects in parallel (highly experimental with known open issues)
+###<a id="parallel"></a> Support for building projects in parallel (highly experimental with known open issues)

 Over the coming releases, we'll be adding production-quality support for parallel execution of independent projects in a multi-project build.
 By building separate projects in parallel, Gradle will enable better hardware utilisation and faster build times.